giulianopz/lfcs/domains/6-storage-management/i.md

 We can configure the period of time where a user is allowed to float above the soft limit.
 We use the setquota command to do so:
 `sudo setquota -t 864000 864000 /`

 The above command sets both the block and inode grace times to 864000 seconds, or 10 days.
-This setting applies to all users, and both values must be provided even if you don’t use both types of quota (block vs. inode).
+This setting applies to all users, and both values must be provided even if you don't use both types of quota (block vs. inode).

 > Note: The values must be specified in seconds.